 1. IT communities & marketplaces

-Nowadays, it’s easier to hire developers in Ukraine than ever before since the country has well-developed IT communities like DOU and tech marketplaces like Djinni and dev.ua.
-They give employers access to software developers from over 20 IT clusters in Ukraine, including those in Kyiv, Lviv, Kharkiv, Dnipro, Odesa, Zaporizhzhia, Vinnytsia, and others.
+Nowadays, it’s easier to hire developers in Ukraine than ever before since the country has well-developed tech communities like DOU and tech marketplaces like Djinni and dev.ua.
+They give employers access to software developers from over 20 tech clusters in Ukraine, including those in Kyiv, Lviv, Kharkiv, Dnipro, Odesa, Zaporizhzhia, Vinnytsia, and others.

 2. Freelance platforms